alwoods147/aws-web-app/README.md

 # aws-web-app
-React-Nginx Web Application deployed on AWS ECS using Terraform
+React-Nginx Web Application deployed on AWS ECS using Terraform as an example

 This is a basic example to